alexccl/ez-mock/README.md

 __modulePath__: `String`

-The absolute path to the module you wish to mock.
+The module name, absolute path, or relative path to the module you wish to mock.

 __functionality__ : `object/function`